RULE 3 - EFFICIENCY OF THE CITY SERVICE

-The purpose of Rule 3 is to ensure that Commission Rules and Human Resources Department programs are administered in a manner that assists the City in promoting the productivity of its work force.
+The purpose of Rule 3 is to ensure that Commission Rules and Human Resources Department programs are administered in a manner that assists the City in promoting the productivity of its workforce.

 Recognizing the continuing development of human resource practices and the changing needs of employees and City management, the Civil Service Commission is receptive to proposals for change from all concerned parties.
-Where supported by the affected parties, the Commission will authorize experimental human resource programs for trial periods (the usual rules not withstanding) as long as such programs are within the framework of the Charter and consistent with existing labor contracts.
-(CSC 2/24/09)
+Where supported by the affected parties, the Commission will authorize experimental human resource programs for trial periods (the usual rules not withstanding) as long as such programs are within the framework of the Charter and consistent with existing labor agreements.
+(CSC 2/24/09) (CSC 12/15/15)